anharrington/handsonpython/rstP/dictionaries.rst

 Create :file:`quotientDict.py` by modifying :file:`quotientReturn.py` in
-:ref:`QuotientStringEx` so that the ``quotientString`` function accomplishes the same thing, but change the format method call to use the dictionary ``**locals()`` as parameter, and put local variable names inside the braces.
+:ref:`QuotientStringEx` so that the ``quotientString`` function accomplishes the same thing:  Put local variable names inside the braces of a format string, and either process the format string by appending ``.format(**locals())`` or else make the format string into an f-string.
 If you use meaningful names for the variables, the format string should be particularly easy to understand.